The initiatives TITAN is pursuing are based on innovative technologies and concepts. These include:

 Scientific collaboration is the key to successful innovation.

 We collaborate with leading international academic and research institutions to enrich our knowledge on cementitious materials and improve their performance as construction materials.
+TITAN participates as industrial partner in the Innovandi Research Network, the new initiative by the Global Cement & Concrete Association (GCCA) launched in 2019 aimed to enhance collaboration on cement and concrete innovation towards addressing climate change.
 Recent collaborative research projects with established academic institutions and scientific organizations include two demonstrations on carbon capture and reuse technology, as part of the RECODE (https://www.recodeh2020.eu/) and CARMOF (https://carmof.eu/) EU-sponsored projects, our participation in the REDMUD Marie Curie training program (https://etn.redmud.org/) on reusing industrial byproducts for novel binders, and our collaboration with nine partners on SEACON (http://seacon.um-sml.com/), a project that uses seawater to produce sustainable concrete.

 TITAN is also a member of international networks and associations involved in applied research on cement and concrete.
 These include:

 - American Coal Ash Association (ACAA – https://www.acaa-usa.org/)

 - European Committee for Standardizations (CEN – https://www.cen.eu)

 - European Cement Research Academy (ECRA – https://ecra-online.org/homesite)